Aside from running tach mod and tach sync, you can configure Tach by creating or modifying the configuration file as described below.

 This is the project-level configuration file which should be in the root of your project.

-modules defines the modules in your project - see detais.
+modules defines the modules in your project - see details.

-interfaces defines the interfaces of modules in your project - see details.
+interfaces defines the interfaces of modules in your project (optional) - see details.

 exclude accepts a list of directory patterns to exclude from checking.
-These are treated as regex/glob paths (depending on use_regex_matching) which match from the beginning of a given file path.
-For example: when using glob matching project/*.tests would match any path beginning with project/ and ending with .tests.
+These should be glob paths which match from the beginning of a given file path.
+For example: project/*.tests would match any path beginning with project/ and ending with .tests.

 Tach uses forward slashes to match path separators, even on Windows.

-ignore_type_checking_imports is a boolean which, when enabled, silences tach check failures caused by imports under a TYPE_CHECKING conditional block.
+ignore_type_checking_imports (default: true) is a flag which silences tach check failures caused by imports under a TYPE_CHECKING conditional block.

-exact is a boolean which causes tach check to fail if any declared dependencies are found to be unused.
+exact (default: false) is a flag which causes tach check to fail if any declared dependencies are found to be unused.

-forbid_circular_dependencies is a boolean which, when enabled, causes tach check to fail if any circular dependencies are detected.
+forbid_circular_dependencies (default: false) is a flag which causes tach check to fail if any circular dependencies are detected.

 root_module takes a string enum value, and determines how Tach treats code which lives within the project but is not covered by an explicit module.
 This is described in detail below